jgrss/geowombat/doc/source/band-math.rst

     import geowombat as gw
     from geowombat.data import rgbn

-Calculate a vegetation index, returning an `Xarray.DataArray`.
+Calculate a vegetation index, returning an :class:`xarray.DataArray`.

 .. ipython:: python